Mashooq Sultan: Career

 When Mashooq was a teen (around sixteen), she first started singing as a wedding singer while performing during wedding ceremonies, and debuted in singing profession in 1962 when a Pakistani radio producer, Nawab Ali Khan Yousafzai introduced her to Radio Pakistan, the national public broadcaster of the country, at Peshawar station.
 Besides radio, she was also associated with Pakistan Television Corporation.
 Prior to singing, she worked in Pashto films such as Jawargar, Janaan, including her first film Darra Khaibar and later chose to pursue singing.

 She received singing training from one of her neighbors who was affiliated with music, and later Nawab Ali Yousafzai took her audition.
 After auditioning, she sang a duet musical composition with Gulab Sher in a children’s programme, designed for preschoolers.
 Later she performed in Rafiq Shinwari's folk song titled "Da pah deryab ke sailaboono."
 (I am drowned in a stream of your worries) by Fazal Ghani Mujahid which was recorded at Radio Pakistan.

 Personal life

 During her last days, she experienced difficult circumstances due to poverty and lived in a two-room rented house at Chughalpura, Peshawar.
-In pursuit of better career opportunities in singing, she had moved to Peshawar around ten years ago, and subsequently fractured a leg, having to sold her jewellery for treatment.
-It is believed she choose "folk singing" over "playback" due to militancy that affected art and music in Khyber Pakhtunkhwa and in one of its administrative units Swat Valley.
+In pursuit of better career opportunities in singing, she had moved to Peshawar around ten years ago, and subsequently fractured a leg, having to sell her jewellery for treatment.
+It is believed she chose folk singing over playback singing due to the militancy that affected art and music in Khyber Pakhtunkhwa and in one of its administrative units Swat Valley.

-In 2008, she alleged provincial government had discontinued paying a monthly stipend of Rs.
+In 2008, she stated that the provincial government had discontinued paying her a monthly stipend of Rs.
 2,500 (approx. $40) she had received since the Pride of Performance was conferred on her.